 What are the benefits of using Burndown Charts

-Specifically when creating digital Burndown Charts, their core advantage is that it’s so simple to see what’s going on within your project in real-time.
+The core advantage of digital Burndown Charts is that it’s simple to see what’s going on within your project in real-time.
 You can use these charts to directly analyze whether your current project progress is up to par with your initial estimates.

 They require minimal effort to create and offer an immediate look at your team’s status.
 Additionally, they can be used to boost project transparency and keep all team members updated on the project’s current state.